dwarvesf/brainery/memo/adopt-blockchain-on-netherlands-affiliate-marketing-platform.md

 We rolled out the MVP version after 9 months.
 Followed by The Outlet Launch (NFT Cashback) and deep integration in multiples wallets.

-Notably such as <span style='color:blue'>achieving pBFT</span> for the consensus protocol, building a <span style='color:blue'>network connector</span> (for consumers to interact with Attrace’s blockchain network) and <span style='color:blue'>a dashboard for campaigns management</span>.
+Notably such as <span style='color:pink'>achieving pBFT</span> for the consensus protocol, building a <span style='color:pink'>network connector</span> (for consumers to interact with Attrace’s blockchain network) and <span style='color:pink'>a dashboard for campaigns management</span>.

 Attrace marked up their next highlights with an achievement streak